Georgia's Dairy Industry Overview

 Trade in Dairy Products

-Recently, Georgia has undertaken initiatives to boost the competitiveness of its dairy sector, including subsidies for modern equipment and the expansion of dairy cooperatives.
-The focus on export-led growth is underscored by partnerships with international organizations aimed at improving production standards and accessing new markets.
-An important development is the anticipated imposition of a 10% tariff by most post-Soviet countries, impacting trade dynamics.
-The National Food Agency of Georgia confirms the adherence of dairy products to safety standards.
+Recent initiatives in Georgia aim to enhance the competitiveness of the dairy sector, including subsidies for modern equipment and the expansion of dairy cooperatives.
+The focus on export-led growth is supported by partnerships with international organizations to improve production standards and access new markets.
+An anticipated 10% tariff from most post-Soviet countries could impact trade dynamics.
+The National Food Agency of Georgia confirms compliance with safety standards.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.